How to Make a Timeline in Word

 Collaborating with others on your timeline can prove difficult when using Word, as it is designed for use by one user at a time.
 Though you can use track changes and other features, working with others on your timeline can be a lengthy process.
 On the other hand, collaboration is built into Lucidchart’s platform, with commenting, online chatting, and real-time updates allowing for instant collaboration and updates.

 And there you have it.
-Whether you’re getting buy-in on project deadlines and milestones or putting the final touches on a school project, you can leverage our intuitive visual workspace to create, edit, and share your work whenever and however you want.
+Whether you’re getting buy-in on project deadlines or putting the final touches on a school project, you can leverage our intuitive visual workspace to create, edit, and share your work whenever and however you want.

 Our Microsoft add-in gives your even more flexibility, allowing you to import your timeline directly from your Lucidchart canvas into your Word documents.
 With Lucidchart and Microsoft, you can create informative, professional-quality timelines that can be shared and used in all of your applications, documents, and presentations.